Articles of Incorporation and Rules

 5. The agent must submit to the Association a document certifying his/her authority to act as agent

-(Minutes of the General Meeting of Representatives)
+(Minutes of the General Meeting)

-(Resolutions for dissolution or merger)
+(Resolution for dissolution or merger)

 2. In the event that a resolution under the preceding paragraph is made, if a member requests the convening of a general meeting by obtaining the consent of at least one-fifth of the total number of members and submitting to the board of directors a document stating the purpose of the meeting and the reasons for the convening, the board of directors shall resolve to convene a general meeting within three weeks from the date of the request.
 In this case, the document shall be submitted within one month from the date of the resolution of the general meeting of representatives regarding the matters related to the notice under the preceding paragraph